Let’s take a look at these two product types individually and explore some of the key differences between them.

 How do I get life insurance?

-Life insurance policies can also be bought separately from a direct life insurance provider, or via a financial adviser.
+Life insurance policies can also be bought separately from a direct life insurance provider, or arranged via a financial adviser or you may already have a level of cover through your superannuation.

 What is mortgage protection insurance?